Introduction to Aggregate Function in PostgreSQL

 Conclusion

-PostgreSQL aggregate function is handy to find the result of tables.
-Mainly COUNT, MAX, MIN, AVG and SUM functions used in PostgreSQL.
+PostgreSQL aggregate function is handy for finding the result of tables.
+Mainly COUNT, MAX, MIN, AVG, and SUM functions are used in PostgreSQL.
 The aggregate function will support the aggregate no of columns in a table.
-The aggregate function will produce a single result of the entire group of tables.
+The aggregate function will produce a single result for the entire group of tables.

 Recommended Articles